techtribe/grunt-static-handlebars/README.md

 * !
 More flexible targetPath paths (parent-directories)
 * ! use target-directory for targetPath > check destination for that?
 * Other filenames than index.html possible (export already done)
+* Provide single json/context to all files inside Gruntfile.js